 Juniper hurdled into the security market last year when it acquired NetScreen for $4 billion in stock.
 The move enabled Juniper to use NetScreen as the basis for a new security products group, and has helped set the stage for a network security battle with Cisco.

 The NetScreen security appliances and software provided network- and application-level protection.
+It developed network security and access products, and was considered one of the top IPsec VPN vendors.

 George Hamilton, a senior analyst with Boston-based research firm Yankee Group, said NetScreen has augmented several areas of Juniper's security strategy, including its firewall, antivirus protection, denial-of-service and attack prevention, MPLS VPNs, SSL VPNs and intrusion prevention.